openghg/rhime_with_openghg/README.md

 ### Setup

 Once installed, ensure that your OpenGHG object store is configured and that you are comfortable with adding data to your object store.
-The HBMCMC inversion model assumes all necessary data required for the inversion run has already been added to the object store.
+The RHIME inverse model assumes all necessary data required for the inversion run has already been added to the object store.

 ----